Mr Macaroni: Career

 Adedayo started as an actor in Nollywood before creating comedy videos.
 In an interview with Punch Nigeria, he said that he had been an actor for a long time by doing movies and soap operas.
 He said movie roles were no longer coming at some point and it took a while before he decided to start online comedy.

-Adedayo's comedy talks about events and real issues in Africa.
+Debo's comedy addresses events and real issues in Africa.
 He always plays the role of a sugar daddy.
-In an interview with he Nigerian Tribune, he said he chose the role of a sugar daddy because it represents a good percentage of naughty men who cannot control themselves.
+In an interview with the Nigerian Tribune, he said he chose the role of a sugar daddy because it represents a good percentage of naughty men who cannot control themselves.

 His satirical skits highlight social and political issues like bad governance, civic responsibility, and human rights.
 He typically plays the role of a Sugar daddy politician known as "Daddy Wa" or a strict lecturer known as "Professor Hardlife".

-Adedayo, in an interview with Punch Nigeria, said he knew he had a flair for comedy when he would mimic Pastor Chris Oyakhilome and everyone would laugh.
+Debo, in an interview with Punch Nigeria, said he knew he had a flair for comedy when he would mimic Pastor Chris Oyakhilome and everyone would laugh.

-His skits typically feature veterans of the Nollywood and Nigerian entertainment industry, like Jim Iyke, Bimbo Ademoye, Lateef Adedimeji, Sola Sobowale, Falz and Mr. P. He has also featured fellow skit makers like Oga Sabinus (Mr. Funny), KieKie, Remote, and Broda Shaggi.
+His skits typically feature veterans of Nollywood and the Nigerian entertainment industry, like Jim Iyke, Bimbo Ademoye, Lateef Adedimeji, Sola Sobowale, Falz and Mr. P. He has also featured fellow skit makers like Oga Sabinus (Mr. Funny), KieKie, Remote, and Broda Shaggi.
 He has also featured Adeyeye Enitan Ogunwusi, the Ooni of Ife.